canjs/can-define-rest-model/can-define-rest-model.md

 ```
 @codepen

-`restModel` also mixes in methods that let you know if the
+`defineRestModel` also mixes in methods that let you know if the
 object is being saved, destroyed, or has already been created:

 - [can-connect/can/map/map.prototype.isSaving]